-As previously explained, the work aims to analyse the use of a wearable device in the field of human exposure to vibration considering the massive growth of these devices in recent years and compare the results with the one obtained from a fixed accelerometer as usually done in this filed.
-More in detail, attention has been paid to the vertical accelerations transmitted to the motorcycle driver's body.
-With this aim, several indexes have been evaluated with both the accelerometer presented (i.e., the reference accelerometer and the one included in the wearable device) in order to highlight the annoying frequency components and the daily vibration dose in which the human body is exposed on different road surfaces.
-In particular, they were calculated the following indexes:
+As previously explained, considering the massive growth of wearable devices in recent years, the experiment aimed to analyse the use of such a device in the field of human exposure to vibration and compare the results with those obtained from a fixed accelerometer such as would typically be used in the field.
+Specifically, attention was paid to the vertical accelerations transmitted to the motorcycle driver's body.
+With this aim, several indexes were evaluated for both accelerometers (i.e. the reference accelerometer and the one included in the wearable device) in order to highlight the annoying frequency components and the daily vibration dose to which the human body is exposed on different road surfaces.
+In particular, the following indexes were calculated:

-Calculation in the time domain of the Hand Transmitted Vibration (HTV), which is the RMS acceleration weighted in frequency for the evaluation of the comfort concerning an observation window of 8 hours as reported in [10].
+Calculation of HTV in the time domain, which is the RMS acceleration weighted in frequency for the evaluation of comfort concerning an observation window of 8 hours as reported in [10].

-Evaluation of Vibration Dose Value (VDV), useful for the evaluation of the vibration transmitted in consequence of “shock” events caused by concentrated obstacles.
+Evaluation of vibration dose value (VDV), useful for the evaluation of vibration transmitted as a result of shock events caused by concentrated obstacles.

 Analysis in the frequency domain of the mean combined auto-spectrum on a range of frequencies of interest.